delher/LightSail_App/README.md

 `ssh - i </path/>LS_key.pem ubuntu@1.1.1.1`

 ## Port Setup
-Open the 2200 port for incoming data in the Lightsail configuration https://lightsail.aws.amazon.com/ls/webapp/us-east-2/instances/InstanceName/networking (3-dot menu > Manage > Networking tab)
+Open the 123 (NTP) and 2200 (SSH) ports for incoming data in the Lightsail configuration https://lightsail.aws.amazon.com/ls/webapp/us-east-2/instances/InstanceName/networking (3-dot menu > Manage > Networking tab)
-Open a port with TCP protocol at port 2200.
+Open a port with TCP protocol at ports 123 and 2200.

 ## Configure SSH
 ### Connect at Port 2200 Instead of Port 22